 So when you walk around – or better yet hop on a sightseeing bus so you can have a closer look at the detail of some of these buildings without bumping into fellow pedestrians – you’re not just looking at bricks and mortar you’re looking at a world class city that burst almost out of nowhere over a few hundred years on account of its proximity to the sea.

-Another, more modern, topic of Liverpool’s landscape that has been much discussed in the local news is the ambitious plans for Liverpool’s North End – the fairly neglected-looking industrial No Man’s Land in between Princes Dock next to the Pier Head and the fabulous Titanic Hotel at Stanley Dock.
+Another, more modern, topic of Liverpool’s landscape that has been much discussed in the local news is the ambitious plans for Liverpool’s North End and the Ten Streets – the fairly neglected-looking industrial No Man’s Land in between Princes Dock next to the Pier Head and the fabulous Titanic Hotel at Stanley Dock.
 A ‘Cultural Enterprise Industry Hub’ the proposals called it.

 |Stanley Dock down to the Pier Head (Place North West)|